The Best Excursions and Tours Along Italy’s Coast

 Find it in: Livorno (Florence), Italy

-8. Explore the beautiful Cinque Terre
+8. Guided Tour of Cinque Terre

-What: Take a guided tour through two of the amazing towns along Italy’s Ligurian coast—you’ll see the historic sights of Portovenere and taste a few of the local delicacies (including bruschetta, salami, wine and pesto) in Monterosso al Mare, which is one of the five villages of Cinque Terre.
+What: Take a guided tour through two of the amazing towns along Italy’s Ligurian coast.
+You’ll see the historic sights of Portovenere and taste a few of the local delicacies (including bruschetta, salami, wine and pesto) in Monterosso al Mare, which is one of the five villages of Cinque Terre.

 Cool factor: Picturesque views and photo ops of the coastline from a motorboat that will take you from Portovenere to Monterosso al Mare.